Can You Do Better As A Channel Account Manager?

 Once you’ve identified the traffic light label for each account, define the next best action for each.
 Formulate plans that will be mutually beneficial for both parties.

 Wrapping it up

 Here’s a recap of the three main questions that you need to ask to be better:

-- Do you like to visit your business partners as much as possible?
+- Is it necessary to visit your business partners as much as possible?

 - Do you normally send your business plans, account plans to your partners?

-- Do you spend most of your time following up on the accounts that have contacted you first?
+- Are you spending most of your time following up on the accounts that have contacted you first?